 Effects of the Crusades

-While the Crusades ultimately resulted in defeat for Europeans, many argue that they successfully extended the reach of Christianity and Western civilization.
-The Roman Catholic Church experienced an increase in wealth, and the power of the Pope was elevated after the Crusades ended.
+While the Crusades ultimately resulted in defeat for Europeans and a Muslim victory, many argue that they successfully extended the reach of Christianity and Western civilization.
+The Roman Catholic Church experienced an increase in wealth, and the power of the Pope was elevated during the Crusades.

 After the Crusades, there was a heightened interest in travel and learning throughout Europe, which some historians believe may have paved the way for the Renaissance.

 Among followers of Islam, however, the Crusaders were regarded as immoral, bloody and savage.
 The ruthless and widespread massacre of Muslims, Jews and other non-Christians resulted in bitter resentment that persisted for many years.
 Even today, some Muslims derisively refer to the West’s involvement in the Middle East as a “crusade.”